torch-points3d/torch-points3d/README.md

 ## Getting started
 You will first need to install [poetry](https://poetry.eustace.io/) in order to setup a virtual environments and install the relevant packages, then run

-## Getting started
-You will first need to install [poetry](https://poetry.eustace.io/) in order to setup a virtual environments and install the relevant packages, then run
 ```
 poetry install
 ```